yiphei/yif-AI/future_attention_transformer/README.md

 \end{aligned}
 $$

-The causal attention matrix is illustrated in the figure below (the mask $M$ is depicted with red squares).
+This masking is illustrated in the figure below (the masked values are depicted with red squares).

 <div align="center">
   <img src="assets/causal_mask.svg" alt="sdasd" width="400">
 </div>

-Before proceeding, let's define two subcomponents of the original $A$
+Before proceeding, let's define two subsets of the original $A$

 $$
 \begin{aligned}